 What is an In-Depth Interview?

-An in depth interview is defined as a qualitative research technique where, intensive individual interviews are conducted.
-In such interviews there are smaller numbers of respondents so that on a particular program, idea, or subject the respondent’s perspectives are explored.
-An in depth interview can also be mentioned as a loosely structured interview which permits freedom for both the interviewer and interviewee in case of changing directions and also exploring additional points when required.
+An in-depth interview can also be mentioned as a loosely structured interview that permits freedom for both the interviewer and interviewee in case of changing directions and also exploring additional points when required.

 Roles of In-Depth Interviews: